2023 Compliance Trends: Staying Ahead in an Evolving Regulatory E...

 Consider this example:

-TTM EBITDA is used to trend how a business is performing without the effects of seasonality and on an annual basis.
+Trailing Twelve Month (TTM) EBITDA is used to trend how a business is performing without the effects of seasonality and on an annual basis.

 While EBITDA offers insight into the profitability of a company, it alone is never the sole factor in an investment decision.
 The most common ratios used with EBITDA include:

 For example, a buyer may identify five publicly traded companies that are very similar to your business model and use those industry multiples to evaluate your TEV.
 If your industry multiple is six, then your business is worth six times its EBITDA.
-Investors also look at size premiums on these multiples of EBITDA to plan for an eventual exit.
+Investors also look at size premiums on these multiples of EBITDA to plan for their eventual exit.

 Financial statements of small and mid-sized businesses often misrepresent a company’s profitability because of various owner expenses used to reduce income and minimize taxes.
 Before entering the M&A market, consider working with an investment banking advisor like those at Doeren Mayhew Capital Advisors to help “normalize” or adjust your EBITDA calculation.
 Typical EBITDA adjustments include: